-Added corticosteroid deemed ineffective for cancer painJuly 16th, 2014 in Cancer /
+Added corticosteroid deemed ineffective for cancer painJuly 16, 2014 in Medicine & Health / Cancer

 (HealthDay)—The addition of methylprednisolone (MP) to opioid therapy does not appear to increase the analgesic effect for cancer pain, according to research published online July 7 in the Journal of Clinical Oncology.